Holidays

 Hi Melissa,

 I fly from Bristol to Spain with Jet2 to visit my daughter.
-Jet2 are very helpful.
-I organise special assistance with them and this allows me a second cabin bag, free of charge, to carry my stoma requirements.
-I take double amounts of everything, the pouches pre cut and adhesive remover wipes instead of spray.
-Also I asked my stoma care nurses and they gave me some drainable pouches which I use for the flights as it's easier to empty them than change pouches in the plane toilet if necessary.
+Jet2 is very helpful.
+I organize special assistance with them, and this allows me a second cabin bag, free of charge, to carry my stoma requirements.
+I take double amounts of everything, the pouches pre-cut and adhesive remover wipes instead of spray.
+Also, I asked my stoma care nurses, and they gave me some drainable pouches, which I use for the flights as it's easier to empty them than change pouches in the plane toilet if necessary.

-Special assistance also gets you through security etc quicker and with less hassle.
+Special assistance also gets you through security, etc., quicker and with less hassle.
 You only need to accept what help you feel is necessary.
-The biggest being the extra bag but you can only use it for your stoma stuff.
+The biggest benefit is the extra bag, but you can only use it for your stoma stuff.

 I don't know what other airlines offer.